flatironinstitute/nemos/README.md

 ![LOGO](CCN-logo-wText.png)

 # nemos
-A toolbox of statistical analysis for neuroscience.
+A toolbox of statistical models for neuroscience.

 ## Setup